 She said she was not really happy with the sentence as the man who pulled the donkey was sentenced to about the same.
 But then also she understood a jury could have possibly given him probation.

-Ever since the crash not a word was spoken to the family from Freund, not ever a “I’m sorry”.
+Ever since the crash, not a word was spoken to the family from Freund, not even an “I’m sorry”.

 She said as he was shackled and cuffed this morning she was satisfied that he was finally going to prison to be held accountable for his actions.

 She still has unanswered questions as to why Hailey was in Freund’s vehicle without her shoes, socks or cell phone.
 Any other time if Hailey thought a driver may be impaired or was not comfortable she would call her grandmother to pick her up.